103 Languages Supported for Real-Time Translation — Any Direction

 What if a word doesn’t exist in the target language?

-The translation engine will either transliterate (keep the original word, sometimes rendered in the target script) or paraphrase (use a short phrase that captures the meaning).
-For loanwords that are already common in the target language — "computer," "taxi," "sushi" — it simply passes them through.
+Gemini 2.5 will either transliterate (keep the original word, sometimes rendered in the target script) or paraphrase (use a short phrase that captures the meaning).
+For loanwords that are already common in the target language — “computer,” “taxi,” “sushi” — it simply passes them through.
 For genuinely culture-specific words without a direct equivalent, expect a paraphrase.
 Neither case breaks the conversation; you just occasionally get a slightly longer sentence than the speaker produced.

 Do both speakers have to use the same browser?